-Made of the same materials as it's larger counterpart many of the components are functional: the visor opens and closes, the pressure valve operates, the zippers are functional and the gloves can be removed.
-The suit is supported by an articulated armature that allows the piece to displayed in a number of positions or poses.
+Made of the same materials as their larger counterparts many of the components are functional: the visor opens and closes, the pressure valve operates and the gloves can be removed.
+The suit is supported by an articulated armature that allows the piece to displayed in different positions.
 While full scale Sokol KV-2 suits are relatively commonplace the half scale replicas are few and far between.

 When I met cosmonaut Alexei Leonov in 2010 I thought it only right and fitting that he - the first man to walk in space -should sign the gloves.